ravdy/DevOps/docker/Dockerfile_Instructions.md

 - `ADD` - The ADD instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the path <dest>.

     If <src> is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory.

 - `COPY` - The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.

 - `ENTRYPOINT` - An ENTRYPOINT allows you to configure a container that will run as an executable.

-ENTRYPOINT will override all elements specified using CMD
+  1. ENTRYPOINT will override all elements specified using CMD

-### Understand how CMD and ENTRYPOINT interact

-Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.
+  2. Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.
 There are few rules that describe their co-operation.

-Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
+  3. Dockerfile should specify at least one of CMD or ENTRYPOINT commands.

-- `ENTRYPOINT` -  should be defined when using the container as an executable.
+  4. ENTRYPOINT should be defined when using the container as an executable.

-CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
+  5. CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.

-CMD will be overridden when running the container with alternative arguments.
+  6. CMD will be overridden when running the container with alternative arguments.

 - `VOLUME` - The VOLUME instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.